Traverse City, Michigan: Government

-Traverse City is located within Michigan's 1st congressional district, represented by Jack Bergman (R–Watersmeet).
-As with the rest of Michigan, it is served by senators Debbie Stabenow and Gary Peters (both Democratic) in the United States Senate.
+Traverse City is in Michigan's 1st congressional district, represented by Jack Bergman (R–Watersmeet).
+Like the rest of Michigan, it is served by Elissa Slotkin and Gary Peters (both Democratic) in the United States Senate.
 It is represented in the Michigan House of Representatives by Betsy Coffia (D–Traverse City), and is a part of the 103rd district.
-It is also represented in the Michigan Senate by John Damoose (R–Harbor Springs) and is a part of the 37th senate district.
+It is represented in the Michigan Senate by John Damoose (R–Harbor Springs) and is a part of the 37th senate district.